fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

   expect(element).toBeDefined()
 ```

 The existence of an element is checked using Vitest's [expect](https://vitest.dev/api/expect.html#expect) command.
-Expect generates an assertion from its parameter, the validity of which can be tested using various condition functions.
-Now we used [toBeDefined](https://vitest.dev/api/expect.html#tobedefined) which tests whether the _element_ parameter of expect exists.
+Expect generates an assertion for its argument, the validity of which can be tested using various condition functions.
+Now we used [toBeDefined](https://vitest.dev/api/expect.html#tobedefined) which tests whether the _element_ argument of expect exists.

 Run the test with command _npm test_: